Floorp-Projects/Floorp/docs/nspr/nspr_contributor_guide.rst

 `prshm.h <http://lxr.mozilla.org/nspr/source/nsprpub/pr/include/prshm.h>`__
 as an example of how your header file(s) should be documented.

-**Source File Descriptions**.
+*Source File Descriptions*o.
 Provide descriptive documentation in your source (*.c) files.
 Alas, we have no source files documented as we think they should be.